Courses

 PG Diploma

-A PG Diploma (Postgraduate Diploma) is a degree which provides vocational training in a specific industry, such as nursing, midwifery or childcare.
-Exams follow the same method as an undergraduate or a Masters degree, normally based around exams and coursework.
+A PG Diploma (Postgraduate Diploma) is a degree that provides vocational training in a specific industry, such as nursing, midwifery or childcare.
+Exams follow the same method as an undergraduate or a master’s degree, normally based around exams and coursework.
 The average PG Diploma takes nine months to complete.
 Because PG Diplomas are shorter and cheaper, funding is more limited.

-For postgraduate students undertaking a Masters degree, the UK government offers a loan sum of £11,222, intended to cover both your course fees as well as living expenses such as rent, food, transport and books.
+For postgraduate students undertaking a master’s degree starting in 2020/21, the UK government offers a loan sum of £11,222, intended to cover both your course fees as well as living expenses such as rent, food, transport and books.

 For postgraduate students undertaking a PhD, the UK government offers a sum of £26,445, intended to cover both your course fees as well as living expenses such as rent, food, transport and books.